HOME >

 The main research subject is the development of the high density energy source for processing advanced materials having special functions and properties.
 We undertake fundamental investigations of the characteristics of the high energy source interacting with materials, and we study advanced control techniques for optimizing the energy transport.

-Major emphasis is placed on the generation, control and energy/mass transfer in arc plasmas, which are a high density energy source that have been applied to a variety of materials processing techniques such as welding, cutting, heating, high temperature processing, surface modification and the synthesis of ultrafine powders.
+Major emphasis is placed on the generation, control and energy/mass transfer in arc plasmas, which are a high density energy source that have been applied to a variety of materials processing techniques such as weld-ing, cutting, heating, high temperature processing, surface modification, additive manufacturing and the synthesis of ultrafine powders.

 Current Research Subjects